AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 :::

 ### Port scanning
-Port scanning is useful to test the robustness of your network, and how exposed is it to the internet.
+Port scanning is useful to test the robustness of your network and how exposed it is to the internet.
 `nmap` is the best tool port scanning.
 It has excellent documentation and is easy to use.
 Check the port scanning techniques [documentation](https://nmap.org/book/man-port-scanning-techniques.html) for more details.
 I will go over some here:
 - `-sS` is the default scan.
 It connects to TCP ports without completing the TCP handshake.
 This makes the scan undetectable, fast, and accurate.